portapps/portapps.github.io/src/_posts/2019-12-15-discord-ptb-portable-0.0.49-5.md

 {% include vars.html %}

 Release of Discord PTB portable 0.0.49-5 is now available.<br />
+Parameter `cleanup` has been added in config file to allow to cleanup leftover folders on your computer.<br />
 You can find links to download this release on the [Discord PTB portable page]({{ var_seo_url | append: '/app/discord-ptb-portable/' }}).